isa-ulisboa/greends-dms-exercises/dms_ex_16_index.md

 Take note of the execution time.
 It should be much slower that the previous query on indexed tables.

+Repeat the query, but adding `EXPLAIN` statement to the query.
+Check if indexes are used.

 ## 4. Add indexes